Rotary Adventures in Human Rights (RAHR) 2018

-The Rotary Adventure in Human Rights program (RAHR) is a collaboration effort with the Rotary 5550 World Peace Partners and the Canadian Museum for Human Rights (CMHR).
+The Rotary Adventures in Human Rights program (RAHR) is a collaborative effort of Rotary District 5550 World Peace Partners with the Canadian Museum for Human Rights (CMHR).

-The first two of three pilot programs were held in August of 2015 and 2016.
+We have now completed three years of RAHR programing.
 By all reports, the program has been an outstanding success.
-We hosted 24 high school aged students for a one week immersion course in Human Rights.
+The first three pilot programs were held in August of 2015, 2016 and 2017.
+Each year we have hosted 24 high school aged students for a one week immersion program in Human Rights.

 A full day at the Immigrant and Refugee Centre of Manitoba (IRCOM) will be part of the RAHR program.
 Students will learn about different cultures and the challenges that newcomers face when coming to Canada.
 There will be some entertainment incorporated into the program as well.

-Since we have only 24 spots we are encouraging Rotary Clubs to apply as soon as possible but prior to May 15th 2017.
+Since we have only 24 spots we are encouraging students to apply as soon as possible but prior to May 15th 2018.

 Request for an APPLICATION FORM from Irwin Kumka Email: Irwin_Kumka@AJG.com